University > Nutrients > Vitamin C

 Digging Deeper: How Vitamin C Works in Dogs

-Vitamin C is more than just a simple antioxidant—it plays an active role in protecting cells, maintaining tissue strength, and supporting overall metabolic function.
+Vitamin C is more than just a simple antioxidant.
+It plays an active role in protecting cells, maintaining tissue strength, and supporting overall metabolic function.
 Unlike some nutrients that are used once and discarded, vitamin C has the unique ability to recycle itself, enhance the function of other antioxidants, and directly contribute to essential biological processes.

 Collagen Formation & Tissue Strength